-My sister, Diann, has Stage 3 Breast Cancer – a 3 cm tumor that has infiltrated to at least four (4) lymph nodes.
+My sister, Diann, has Stage 3 Breast Cancer – a 3 cm tumor that has infiltrated to at least four (4) lymph nodes (later we found it was 13!).
 We were shocked as it was so much more advanced than we thought.
 The culprit of not finding it sooner – DENSE BREAST TISSUE.

 Anyone who has read my blog for any length of time knows I am constantly preaching about DENSE BREAST TISSUE.
 If you have it, you can be Stage 4 before you know anything is even going on as often tumors are not picked up on mammograms.
 Dense breast tissue appears white on mammograms and so do tumors.
 I’ve heard from COUNTLESS women about this fact many have gotten their yearly mammograms and got the all clear right up until diagnosis.
 Now, my own sister had dense breast tissue, didn’t realize it and was told only once by our family doctor back when she was having children in her 20s and 30s.
 She really did not know what that could mean for her and was never told.
 On her regular mammogram, which was a 3D technology/tomosynthesis mammogram which is supposed to be better at detecting tumors in dense breast tissue, an area of compressed tissue showed.
 That’s all.
 THANK GOD our local hospital biopsied, not because they thought it was cancer, but based on family history of my diagnosis and my mom’s diagnosis, they wanted to make sure nothing was hiding behind that area.